Luminous Arc (video game): Gameplay

 Luminous Arc is a tactical role-playing game and uses a battlefield grid viewed from an isometric perspective.
 The top screen is used to display unit information while movement and attacks are determined on the lower screen.
 Left- and right-handed touch-screen controls and D-pad control schemes are available.
 One of the special traits is the Flash Drive Gauge, which, when filled, allows a character to use a special attack.
 Between battles, players can view short sequences featuring the game's mascot, Kopin, and intermission sequences that will allow the player to get to know the characters in the party better.
 The game also includes a multiplayer battle mode.

 Special attacks

 Each time a player character makes an action, his or her Flash Meter will increase.
 The player can then use Flash Points to perform powerful attacks, called Flash Drives that may also cause status ailments to enemies.
 Some enemies in Luminous Arc can also use Flash Drives.

-It is important to note that, while normal attack skills can damage allies and healing skills can restore enemy HP, the effects of Flash Drives committed to their intended targets; for instance, it is impossible for a recovery Flash Drives to heal opponents.
+While normal attack skills can damage allies and healing skills can restore enemy HP, the effects of Flash Drives committed to their intended targets; for instance, it is impossible for a recovery Flash Drives to heal opponents.
 Flash Drives can be learned via leveling up, but several are learned as the story progresses.

 Synergy attacks are a combination attack that can be used when all characters involved have their Flash Points filled up and are close to each other.
 However, not all characters can perform Synergy attacks, as they are unlocked via story arcs that revolve around certain characters bonding.